rsandoz/razerChromaE1.31Listener/README.md

 Updated 12/20/2016 - added ability to control RGB elements individually.  refactored XML as appropriate.

 Updated 12/20/2016 - fixed many off by one issues, particularly with universes and properties, wrote to use stl classes instead of arrays,  added multicast capability (made it the default).

+Updated 2/2/2017 - repurposed Terry Cain's linux driver to work under Windows as an alternative to the SDK